 Have you noticed?
 There are lots of “things” available these days that - supposedly - make a long airplane flight easier.
 The list of new travel carry-on essentials goes on and on.
 Literally.

 But are they all really essential?

 I conduct my own essential gear test every time I travel.
-No, it’s not the most frugal thing to do – but I buy one cool, amazing new invention for every trip.
-Just to try it and see if it solves ‘my problem’ as advertised.
+No, it’s not the most frugal thing to do - but I buy one cool, amazing new invention for every trip.
+To try it out and see if it solves 'my problem’ - as advertised.
 I’ve been doing this for a couple of years now.

-Spoiler alert: not many live up to the hype.
-To be fair, most items I’ve purchased work just fine.
-But I ‘m not dragging an overly heavy bag around an airport, airplane or destination.
-If I’m not going to use something, or even NEED it, I’m not putting it in my travel tote.
+Spoiler alert: some don't live up to the hype and most work just okay.
+But I 'm not dragging an overly heavy bag around an airport, airplane or destination.
+If I’m not going to use something, or even NEED it, it's not going in my travel tote.

 What to Pack